GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/XML.rst

 *[Source: src/coreComponents/physicsSolvers/fluidFlow/CompositionalMultiphaseBase.hpp]*

-2. To let GEOSX know where to search in the ``ObjectCatalog``, a macro needs to be added at the end of the .cpp file implementing the class.
+2. To let GEOS know where to search in the ``ObjectCatalog``, a macro needs to be added at the end of the .cpp file implementing the class.
    This macro (illustrated below) must contain the type of the base class (in this case, ``SolverBase``), and the name of the derived class (continuing with the example used above, this is ``CompositionalMultiphaseFlow``).
    As a result of this construct, the ``ObjectCatalog`` is not a flat list of ``string`` s mapping the C++ classes.
    Instead, the ``ObjectCatalog`` forms a tree that reproduces locally the structure of the class diagram, from the base class to the derived classes.